 3b.
 This is how it should look from the back.
 Again, take your time and make sure the fabric isn't twisted but nicely spread out on your back.

 The fabric should be fairly tight.
 There is no need to leave 'room' for the baby in the belt.
-The fabric chosen for your baby sling has enough 'give' to let you slide the baby in.
+The fabric has enough 'give' to let you slide the baby in.

 4. Now bring the baby over your shoulder as if you were going to burp her, then lower her in the belt formed by the fabric in front of you.
 Your baby should be facing you.

-- Her bottom should be at the level of your navel, her head at 'kiss level': if you bend you head, you should be able to kiss her forehead.
+- Her bottom should be at the level of your navel, her head at 'kiss level': if you bend your head, you should be able to kiss her forehead.

 - Her legs wide apart and flexed